I got to say, you know, regardless of how you feel about the president, President Bush had a rough weekend.

 I mean, it's politics everywhere.

-I gotta go back after this.
+I got to go back after this.